losizm/scamper/README.md

 }
 ```

 And you can implement your own parser.
-Here's one power by [little-json](https://github.com/losizm/little-json):
+Here's one powered by [little-json](https://github.com/losizm/little-json):

 ```scala
 import javax.json.{ JsonObject, JsonValue }